-Partial Disability or Total Disability
+Difference Between Partial Disability and Total Disability

 One may think that from a medical symptoms standpoint they are PARTIALLY disabled but from a definition standpoint they may be TOTALLY disabled.

 There are also many variations of definitions in disability contracts.
 This article will focus on INDIVIDUAL disability policies as well as group (employer-employee relationship) and association group (where members may be of the same profession).
 A question and answer format will apply:

-Will I Be Disabled Under A Total Disability Definition In Each Of The Following Scenarios?
-In All Cases A Sickness Or Accident Must Occur.
+Will I Be Disabled Under a Total Disability Definition in Each of the Following Scenarios?

-Not Able To Perform The Substantial And Material Duties Of Your Occupation.
+- Not Able To Perform The Substantial And Material Duties Of Your Occupation.

 If you were a dentist with cervical or low back issues or bi-lateral carpal tunnel syndrome or any combination of these medical symptoms, you would be totally disabled if you could not work as a dentist.
 This, of course, ALWAYS assumes that if you work at ANOTHER occupation it meets the "smell test" and you are not in conflict with your symptoms.
 Thus a dentist with carpal tunnel and cervical symptoms working at a new job sitting in front of a computer on a daily basis would NOT meet the smell test and would be in conflict with their symptoms) leaning forward and excessive use of hands).

-Same Wording As Above But With Additional Wording That States: And Not Working In Another Occupation.
+Same Wording As Above But With Additional Wording That States: And Not Working in Another Occupation

 With most insurance companies, IF you have a partial (residual) wording in your policy and typically you have at least a 20% loss of earnings, the insurance company will treat this as a PARTIAL CLAIM and not a total claim.

-For The First 2 Years Not Able To Perform The Substantial And Material Duties Of Your Occupation.
-Thereafter Unable To Perform The Duties Of Any Occupation For Which You May Be Eligible Based On Education, Training Or Experience.
+For The First 2 Years Not Able to Perform the Substantial and Material Duties of Your Occupation.
+Thereafter Unable to Perform the Duties of Any Occupation for Which You May Be Eligible Based on Education, Training or Experience.

 Sometimes there is a variation of the above in which it states that after 2 years the definition is the SAME but also states that the ANY job must be one in which you have the potential to earn at least 60% of your prior earnings.
 Thus a surgeon earning $400,000 a year being able to work as a professor of surgery after 2 years and earning $80,000 per year would still be able to collect 100% of the monthly benefit.

-Not Able To Perform The Substantial And Material Duties For The Benefit Period Stated On The Declaration Page (to Age 65) In Your Occupation.
-A Lifetime Benefit Also Applies Which May Have Been Added By Amendment (rider) But At Which Point The Wording Changes To Include The Your Occupation Definition But Also Says...
-And Not Working In Any Other Occupation.
+Not Able to Perform the Substantial and Material Duties for the Benefit Period Stated on the Declaration Page (to Age 65) in Your Occupation.
+A Lifetime Benefit Also Applies Which May Have Been Added by Amendment (rider) But at Which Point the Wording Changes to Include the Your Occupation Definition But Also Says...
+And Not Working in Any Other Occupation.